zhiqianZ/supCPM/README.md

 **compel_force**:  takes the value 0 or 1.  compel_force=1 if user wants to pull clusters a bit apart; compel_force =0 if user wants the best preservation of the geometry.

 **geodist**: takes the value 0 or 1.
 0 means the user wants to use Euclidean distance in the high diemensions, and 1 means the users wants to choose geodesic distance.
-According to our experience,  we recomend to choose the Euclidean distance for clean dataet (less noisy) and choose geodesic distance for noisy dataset.
+According to our experience,  we recomend to choose the Euclidean distance for clean data (less noisy) and choose geodesic distance for the noisy one.

 **degree**: a scalar to choose the degree of freedom of high dimensions t-distribution.
 Normally, the value is set to be 1 if geodesic distance is chosen and is set to 2 if Euclidean distance is used.
 Due to the supervised part of supCPM,